fortran-lang/fpm-docs/pages/spec/naming.md

 ### Module names

 1. Must be valid Fortran names (see above).
-2. Must begin with their package name, following
+2. Must begin with their package name
-3. Having the exact same name as the package / its Fortran translation is allowed;
+3. Having the exact same name as the package is allowed;
 4. If longer, the ``default separator`` `__` between the package name chunk and what follows must be used.
 5. Neither the module nor the package name shall contain the default separator sequence elsewhere.

 :::{note}
-The default separator is a *double* underscore, single underscores are allowed anywhere.
+The default separator is a *double* underscore, single underscores are allowed anywhere except at the end of a package name.
 :::

 *Valid enforced module names*